ljmeyers80529/node/readme.md

                                         Create new file, copy file contents into the local file and save.
 In the html file, include a script tag.

+deparm                                  Parses list of parameters in a search string.              links.mead.io/deparam
+                                        Click Raw, use cntrl-A, cntrl-C to highlight and copy the contents to a new file.